-In 1993, Mr. Panetta left Congress to serve as director of the Office of Management and Budget for the incoming Clinton administration.There, he was instrumental in developing the policies that led to a balanced federal budget and eventual budget surpluses.
-In 1994, he accepted appointment as the president’s chief of staff, and immediately brought order and focus to White House operations and policy making.
+In 1993, Secretary Panetta left Congress to serve as director of the Office of Management and Budget for the incoming Clinton administration.There, he was instrumental in developing the policies that led to a balanced federal budget and eventual budget surpluses.
+In 1994, he accepted appointment as the president’s chief of staff, and is credited with bringing order and focus to White House operations and policy making.